 For The Roses, from 1972, includes Joni’s first Top 40 hit “You Turn Me On, I’m A Radio”.
 She was having fun with the idea that she needed to write a song that would get radio play.
 Other standout tracks include “For The Roses”, “Barangrill”, “See You Sometime”, “Blonde In The Bleachers”, and “Electricity”.
-The arrangements include more rock, with Stephen Stills on guitar, and some touches of Jazz.
+The arrangements include a little more rock, with Stephen Stills on guitar, and some touches of Jazz.
 Quoting the New York Times: “Each of Mitchell’s songs on For the Roses is a gem glistening with her elegant way with language, her pointed splashes of irony and her perfect shaping of images.
 She’s a songwriter and singer of genius who can’t help but make us feel we are not alone.”
 It’s her only album that has been chosen by The Library Of Congress to be in the National Recording Registry.

 Court And Spark, from 1974, is her most popular and best selling album.
 It includes her biggest hit “Help Me” (#7), as well as “Free Man In Paris” (#22), “Raised On Robbery”, “Court And Spark”, and Grammy winner “Down To You” (Best Arrangement).
 The influences of rock, pop, and jazz are strong.
 Critics liked it too, and it’s listed at number 111 on Rolling Stone’s Top 500 Albums.
 Blue is number 30 on that list…the highest ranking album by a female.
 (Update: Blue was moved all the way up to #3 in a radical/unrealistic reworking of the Top 500 list.)

 It was at this point that Joni Mitchell began exiting the mainstream.
 Maybe she had proven all she wanted in folk and pop music, because she moved away from commercially popular music and turned to the niche of Jazz.
 She still produced some critically praised albums, and at times returned to pop, but had no major sellers.
-In 1996 she released Hits, a well chosen collection of her most popular recordings.
-If you don’t have her other albums, this is the one to get.

 Joni Mitchell also continued her drawing and painting, and is considered an excellent artist.
 She did the cover art on many of her albums, and one of my favorites, the cover for Crosby, Stills, Nash & Young’s So Far album.